supeffective/dextracker-local/.github/CONTRIBUTING.md

 ## Repository

-- We use Bun v1.0.20+ and both the JS runtime and the package manager.
+- We use Node JS 20+ LTS and PNPM 8+
 - We use [Convention Commits](https://www.conventionalcommits.org/en/v1.0.0/) for our commit messages.

 ## Developing